As an unpaid carer, you can get help from us to make life a little easier.

 You can fill in a quick form to tell us, Carers in Hertfordshire and your GP that you are a carer.

-You can also ask us for a carers assessment – we’ll have a chat with you to understand your day-to-day life as a carer and we'll work out what we can do to help you.
+You can also get a carers assessment.
+This will help us understand your day-to-day life as a carer and work out how we can help.
 This might include carer breaks, free training or direct payments.

 After an assessment, we'll tell you if we can help.